Hospice care is not giving up; it’s giving a new hope by restoring choice and control to the dying patient and their family.

 Dr. Gerald Harriman joined Harbor Hospice in 2006.
 Prior to this time he was a board-certified Family Physician, and in private practice for over 21 years.
 He is a 1985 graduate of Michigan State University College of Osteopathic Medicine, where he continues as an Assistant Clinical Professor in the Department of Family and Community Medicine.
 Dr. Harriman became certified in Hospice and Palliative Medicine in the inaugural year of the Osteopathic Examination in 2009.

-Also working with Dr. Harriman are Hospice Physicians, Katrina Olson, MD; Mary Boyer, MD, FACEP; Danielle Sigelko, DO; Dick L. Kamps, MD; Reginald Kapteyn, DO and Nurse Practitioner, Robin Anderson, RN, MSN, NP.
+Also working with Dr. Harriman are Hospice Physicians, Mary Boyer, MD, FACEP; Danielle Sigelko, DO; Caitlin Fulton, DO, and Nurse Practitioners, Robin Anderson, RN, MSN, NP, and Chad Shelner, NP-C